Bryce Canyon National Park : Navajo Loop and Queen’s Garden Trail

-WHAT I WORE : Uniqlo Heattech Long Sleeve / Northface Fleece Zip-Up / Uniqlo Ultra Light Down Parka / H&M Fleece Leggings / Uniqlo Heattech Leggings / Columbia Just Right Hiking Pants (Short) / Beanie / Flip Over Mittens/Gloves / Darn Tough Hiking Socks / Columbia Hiking Shoes / Gator
+WHAT I WORE: Uniqlo Heattech Long Sleeve / Northface Fleece Zip-Up / Uniqlo Ultra Light Down Parka / H&M Fleece Leggings / Uniqlo Heattech Leggings / Columbia Just Right Hiking Pants (Short) / Beanie / Flip Over Mittens/Gloves / Darn Tough Hiking Socks / Columbia Hiking Shoes / Gator

 BEST TIME OF DAY TO GO

-Since we caught sunrise at Inspiration Point earlier that morning, we planned to do the Navajo Loop and Queen’s Garden trail in the early afternoon.
+Since we caught the sunrise at Inspiration Point earlier that morning, we planned to do the Navajo Loop and Queen’s Garden Trail in the early afternoon.
 The trailhead was pretty much at our doorstep so we didn’t feel the rush of needing to drive somewhere.
 We started the hike around 12:00 p.m. and finished around 3:00 p.m.
 The sun was very strong and the whole area was super bright.
 The canyons were beautifully lit up with glowing yellows and oranges.
 Even though our start time wasn’t the most ideal for pictures, it ended up being pretty decent.
-You’re going to be inside a canyon anyways so a lot of the sights will either always be in the sun or the shade regardless the time of day.
+You’re going to be inside a canyon anyway so a lot of the sights will either always be in the sun or the shade regardless of the time of day.
 Also, since it’s winter, the sun is actually coming around lower across the sky versus in summer where it’ll be right over your head.
 Overall, can’t say when the best time to go would be, but the time we went wasn’t bad.

 NAVAJO LOOP AND QUEEN’S GARDEN TRAIL CONDITIONS IN WINTER

-Yes, there’s a lot snow and ice on the trail during the time we went.
+Yes, there’s a lot of snow and ice on the trail during the time we went.
 As mentioned above, if you have crampons, that’s awesome.
 If not, no big deal.
-We made due with walking sticks.
+We made do with walking sticks.
 Some people didn’t have anything and they were fine.
 I would just make sure you have at least hiking shoes on with good tread.
 The trail is well-maintained and there’s plenty of room for you to pass other people in regards to COVID.

 In regards to timing, the whole trail took us about three hours, but you can finish this hike faster than we did.
 We stopped A LOT to take pictures.
-Especially in the beginning of the Navajo Loop trail.
+Especially at the beginning of the Navajo Loop trail.
 We probably took 50 different pictures of Thor’s Hammer.
 Why?
 I don’t know, but we did.

 NAVAJO LOOP PORTION